One Hundred Years of Solitude (TV series)

 One Hundred Years of Solitude (Cien años de soledad, /es-419/) is a Colombian television series based on Gabriel García Márquez's 1967 novel of the same name.
-The series will run for 16 episodes on Netflix, with the first eight released on 11 December 2024.
+The series ran for 16 episodes on Netflix, with the first eight episodes released on 11 December 2024.
+The second half was released on 5 August 2026, and the series finale was released on 26 August 2026.